canonical-websites/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

   we live in tweetspace and your description wants to look good in the snap store.

-grade: devel # must be 'stable' to release into 'candidate' and 'stable' channels
+grade: devel # must be 'stable' to release into candidate/stable channels
 confinement: devmode # use 'strict' once you have the right plugs and slots
 ```